phyloref/phyx.js/tutorial/Introduction to phyx.js.md

 ## Examining phyloreferences, taxonomic units and taxon concepts

 The phyx.js library was built in order to simplify the process of working with individual components of Phyx documents, and to facilitate the conversion of a Phyx document into OWL.
 The library consists of a series of [wrappers](https://www.phyloref.org/phyx.js/identifiers.html#wrappers), each of which wraps part of the document.
-For example, we can wrap each specifier using the [TaxonomicUnitWrapper](https://www.phyloref.org/phyx.js/class/src/wrappers/TaxonomicUnitWrapper.js~TaxonomicUnitWrapper.html).
+For example, we can wrap every specifier that is a [taxonomic unit](http://purl.obolibrary.org/obo/CDAO_0000138) using the [TaxonomicUnitWrapper](https://www.phyloref.org/phyx.js/class/src/wrappers/TaxonomicUnitWrapper.js~TaxonomicUnitWrapper.html).

-This provides a number of convenience methods: for example, `.internalSpecifiers` and `.externalSpecifiers` will always return lists, whether or not these are defined in the underlying phyloreference (in which case they return empty lists).
+This provides a number of convenience methods: for example, `.internalSpecifiers` and `.externalSpecifiers` will always return lists, whether or not these are defined in the underlying phyloreference (if undefined, the methods return empty lists).
 There is also a `.specifiers` method that lists both internal and external specifiers.

 Furthermore, taxonomic units that are taxon concepts can be wrapped by a [TaxonConceptWrapper](https://www.phyloref.org/phyx.js/class/src/wrappers/TaxonConceptWrapper.js~TaxonConceptWrapper.html), which have methods for accessing the "complete name" (i.e. the monomial, binomial or trinomial name) and the nomenclatural code.